 Plastic Trash Bag Manufacturers must annually certify their compliance by submitting their certification documentation to CalRecycle on or before March 1 each year.
 14CCR Section 17979 requires manufacturers of regulated trash bags (at or above 0.70 mil thickness) to certify one of the following:

 - The annual aggregate use requirements that plastic trash bags intended for sale in California contained Actual Postconsumer Material (APCM) equal to at least 10 percent by weight of the regulated trash bags.

 - The annual aggregate use requirement that 30 percent of the weight of the material used in all of your plastic products intended for sale in California is APCM.

 - Were exempt from meeting the requirements because all of the regulated trash bags that were sold in California during the previous reporting period were either:

 - below the minimum gauge standard, or were

 - hazardous or medical waste bags, or were

 - non-plastic trash bags.

-To report this information for the preceding calendar year, use Form 57 (discussed below in the Forms section).
+To report this information for the preceding calendar year, use the Manufacturer Certificate Form (CIWMB 57).